-- Press 1√2 on the steering wheel control to activate voice recognition, or touch 1√2 on the infotainment touchscreen on the center stack. - The audio system mutes and the system plays a prompt followed by a beep. - Wait until after the beep completes, then clearly speak one of the commands described in this section.
+- 1. Press 🖟 on the steering wheel control to activate voice recognition, or touch 🎉 on the infotainment touchscreen on the center stack. - The audio system mutes and the system plays a prompt followed by a beep. - Wait until after the beep completes, then clearly speak one of the commands described in this section.

-Press of to interrupt any voice recognition system prompt.
-For example, if the prompt seems to be taking too long to finish, press \(\frac{\xi}{2}\) again and the beep should happen right away.
+Press No to interrupt any voice recognition system prompt.
+For example, if the prompt seems to be taking too long to finish, press 🎉 again and the beep should happen right away.